SS Californian: Aftermath

 Cyril Evans continued his service with the Marconi's Wireless Telegraph Company and its successor companies (Eastern Telegraph Company and Cable & Wireless: the later part of his career was spent as manager for Cable and Wireless on the West Indian island of St Lucia) for the rest of his life.
 He also served at sea in World War I and World War II, running mobile telecommunications for the British Army in North Africa and then Italy.
 He married and raised a family.
 In the film A Night to Remember, Evans was portrayed by Geoffrey Bayldon.

-World War I
+Later career and sinking

 On 2 July 1913, Californian was docked in Veracruz when a fire erupted in her nos.
 3 and 4 holds, sustaining serious damage to herself and her cargo.

-Californian continued in normal commercial service until World War I, when the British government took control of her.
-She was responsible for transporting equipments and troops for the Allies mired in the Battle of Gallipoli.
+Californian continued in normal commercial service until World War I, when the British government took control of her, relinquishing her title of Screw steamer (SS) to Hired Military Transport (HMT].
+She was responsible for transporting equipments and troops for the Allies during the 1915 Gallipoli campaign.